 - Lynda Balslev

-Lynda Balslev is an award-winning food writer and recipe developer based in the San Francisco Bay area.
-She writes about food and travel, contributes to NPR’s Kitchen Window and authors the blog TasteFood, a compilation of nearly 500 original recipes, photos and stories.
-Lynda is the 2011 recipient of the Chronicle Books Award for recipe writing to the Greenbrier Professional Food Writers Symposium.
+Lynda Balslev is an award-winning food writer, editor and recipe developer based in the San Francisco Bay area.
+She writes about food and travel, contributes to NPR’s Kitchen Window, Relish Magazine, Marin Magazine and authors the blog TasteFood, a compilation of more than 500 original recipes, photos and stories.
+Lynda has co-authored the cookbook “Almonds: Recipes, History, Culture” (Gibbs Smith 2014) and she is the 2011 recipient of the Chronicle Books Award to the Greenbrier Professional Food Writers Symposium.

 Lynda attended Le Cordon Bleu Ecole de Cuisine in Paris and remained in Europe, living for more than 15 years in Switzerland, England and Denmark.
 When she wasn’t moving country, setting up house, raising her children and learning the language of her new home, Lynda worked as a writer, caterer and cooking instructor.
 She was the food editor of the Danish magazine Sphere from 2004 to 2006.
 A corporate move brought Lynda and her family to Northern California in 2007, and when she recovered from reverse culture shock, she launched TasteFood in 2008 as a chronicle of her cooking and travels.